Understanding Sunscreen – What You Should Look For

 Broad-spectrum sun creams protect your skin from the sun’s two main types of ultraviolet rays – UVA (the dominant tanning ray) and UVB (known to cause burning).
 Neither one is safe though, as they both contribute to aging in your skin and eyes, as well as skin cancers.

-So if you use a broad-spectrum sunscreen, you will be protecting your skin from burning, skin cancer, wrinkling and other aging of the skin.
+So if you use a broad-spectrum sunscreen, you will be protecting your skin from burning, skin cancer, wrinkling and other ageing of the skin.